A popular annual charity cricket match is returning to Spondon this summer after a two-year absence.

 The charity cricket match sees the two teams competing for both pride and the Colin Bloomfield Cup, a trophy named after the former BBC Radio Derby presenter and football commentator who sadly died following a battle with melanoma in 2015.

-Spondon will field a team of players from across its various sides while the Derby County Allstars team is expected to include the usual mix of past Rams players and other special guests.
+Spondon will field a team of players from across its various sides while the Derby County Allstars team will feature the usual mix of past Rams players and other special guests.

 In addition to the cricket action, there will be a children's entertainer on hand to keep the kids busy along with appearances from Derby County mascots, Rammie and Ewie.